luigi0229/SRE-Exercise/README.md

   terraform apply
   ```

-  After following these steps, you should be able to navigate to the public IP of your instance (which gets displayed as an output on your terminal) and see the Nginx landing page with the content of `src/modules/ec2/index.html`.
+  After following these steps, you should be able to navigate to the public IP of your instance (which gets displayed as an output on your terminal) and see the Nginx landing page with the contents of `src/modules/ec2/index.html`.

 ## CI/CD

   To automate the deployment of `index.html`, follow these steps on your own forked version of this repo:

-  * Navigate to the **settings** of the repository, then **Secrets** and add two secrets
+  * Navigate to the **settings** of the repository, then **Secrets** and add two secrets:

       `EC2_SSH_KEY` : `Paste your instance's Private Key Here`
       `PUBLIC_IP`   : `Paste your instance's public ip here`